HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-Our analysis relies solely on CSS variables, since parsing the entire source code would exceed practical limits.
-As a result, our data significantly undercounts the total number of purple websites.
-Sites using hardcoded hex values (e.g., `#6366f1`) or older preprocessors are effectively invisible to our queries.
-Furthermore, we only detected specific default hex codes; even a 1% adjustment to a color's lightness would evade detection.
-This makes our "Tailwind Saturation" metric a conservative estimate.
+Our analysis relied solely on CSS variables, as parsing the entire source code would exceed practical limits.
+As a result, our figures represent a conservative estimate.
+Sites using hardcoded hex values (for example, `#6366f1`) or older preprocessors were invisible to our queries.
+Additionally, even a 1% adjustment to a color's lightness would cause it to evade our detection.

-Nevertheless, it is striking how often specific colors are discussed in the context of ["AI slop,"](https://en.wikipedia.org/wiki/AI_slop) while too few of these supposed examples appeared in the HTTP Archive dataset to show a real increase—at least not one that can't be explained by the general rise of Tailwind.
+Despite the frequent online discourse regarding ["AI slop"](https://en.wikipedia.org/wiki/AI_slop) and purple-tinted designs, our analysis of the HTTP Archive dataset suggested that this trend may be less a result of AI "choosing" purple and more a reflection of the general rise in Tailwind's popularity.

-We also tested for gradients, shadows, and specific fonts, but found no meaningful surge.
+We also tested for surges in gradients, shadows, and specific fonts, but found no statistically significant increases.

 ### Vibe coding platforms

 One of the reasons for the large number of newly created websites is the emergence of platforms that make building them easier.
-After the spread of Content Management System (CMS) tools in the previous decade, users can now move beyond those guardrails and use tools like <a hreflang="en" href="https://v0.app/">v0</a>, <a hreflang="en" href="https://replit.com/">Replit</a>, or <a hreflang="en" href="https://lovable.dev/">Lovable</a> to generate websites with the help of AI.
-Users can publish pages using their own domains or a platform-provided subdomain (for example, `mywebsite.tool.com`).
-The chart below shows the growth in the number of such subdomains that received enough visits to appear in the HTTP Archive dataset.
+After the spread of Content Management System (CMS) tools in the previous decade, users can now move beyond those guardrails and use tools like <a hreflang="en" href="https://v0.app/">v0</a>, <a hreflang="en" href="https://replit.com/">Replit</a>, or <a hreflang="en" href="https://lovable.dev/">Lovable</a> to generate websites through conversational AI.
+These platforms allow users to publish pages using their own domains or a platform-provided subdomain (for example, `mywebsite.tool.com`).

-Vercel (`*.vercel.app`) dominated, though it offered hosting under subdomains long before the release of its vibe coding tool v0 (`*.v0.dev`) in late 2023, and the data showed no noticeable surge afterward.
-Lovable (`*.lovable.app` and `*.lovable.dev`), on the other hand, grew from only 10 subdomains in our data at the beginning of 2025 to 315 by October 2025.
-The following figure shows the ratio of vibe coding platform subdomains relative to all sites in the HTTP Archive dataset.
+The chart below illustrates the relative growth of vibe coding platform subdomains within the HTTP Archive dataset.
+While Vercel (`*.vercel.app`) remains the dominant provider, it has offered subdomain hosting long before the release of its vibe coding tool v0 (`*.v0.dev`) in late 2023.
+The data showed no immedite surge following the launch of v0.
+Lovable (`*.lovable.app` and `*.lovable.dev`) grew from only 10 subdomains in our data at the beginning of 2025 to 315 by October 2025.

 {{ figure_markup(
   image="genai-vibe-coding-subdomains.png",